AnyLog-co/documentation/secure network.md

     "enable" : [ "file", "event", "echo", "print"]
     }
 }>
+# If TPM not enabled
 private_key = get private key where keys_file = roy
-permissions = id sign !permissions where key = !private_key and password = 123
+id sign !permissions where key = !private_key and password = 123
+# If TPM enabled
+id sign !permissions where key = roy and password = 123

 json !permissions
 blockchain insert where policy = !permissions and local = true  and master = !master_node
 ```